 Weston, MA 02493

-Professor Kooker earned her master of fine arts in creative nonfiction at Bay Path University and her master of arts at Regis College’s Public Heritage Institute, where her thesis was titled: Celebrity Chef: Oxymoronic and Authentic Ways Define America’s New Obsession.
-She earned Level II certification at The Elizabeth Bishop Wine Resource Center at Boston University.
-She graduated with a bachelor of arts from Drew University.
+Professor Kooker earned her Master of Fine Arts in creative nonfiction at Bay Path University and her Master of Arts at Regis College’s Public Heritage Institute, where her thesis was titled: Celebrity Chef: Oxymoronic and Authentic Ways Define America’s New Obsession.
+She earned Level II certification at The Elizabeth Bishop Wine Resource Center, Boston University.
+She graduated with a Bachelor of Arts from Drew University.

 Ms. Kooker began her career working as a sous chef in a Manhattan restaurant before turning to writing full time.
 She lives in Greater Boston.

 Master of Fine Arts in Creative Nonfiction, Bay Path University

 Master of Arts, Public Heritage Institute, Regis College